-Even though it's a hip flexor, the Psoas can be a source of back pain for many people.
+Even though it's a hip flexor, the Psoas can be a source of back pain.

 The Psoas muscle attaches at the lumbar spine, comes down inside the

 Pelvic bowl, and inserts on the inner side of the femur (see image).

-When you sit too much, the Psoas gets short, and sometimes stays short.
+When you sit too much, the Psoas gets short, and often stays short.